alphagov/e-petitions/README.md

 e-petitions
 ===========

-This repository is the code base for the UK Government's e-petitions service (http://epetitions.direct.gov.uk).
+This is the code base for the UK Government's e-petitions service (http://epetitions.direct.gov.uk).
 We have open sourced the code for you to use under the terms of licence contained in this repository.

 We hope you enjoy it!